aiplanethub/5-week_Data_Science_Bootcamp/week-3/171-Day 7: Logistic Regression Intuition and Practice (Optional).md

 * Solution – Transform linear regression to a logistic regression curve
 * Logistic regression is a Sigmoid function
-* Now what does this sigmoid function do?
+* Now, what does this sigmoid function do?
-  * Sigmoid function takes in any real value and gives a output probability between 0 and 1
+  * Sigmoid function takes in any real value and gives an output probability between 0 and 1